Sche7/osrs/README.md

 1. [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 2. [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)

-and then define a `setup.tfvars` file in the `terraform/` folder.
-The content of the `.tfvars` file should look something similar to:

 > **__NOTE__:** Remember to configure AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY either as
 environment variables or within the AWS CLI configuration.

+When AWS CLI and Terraform is installed, create a `setup.tfvars` file in the `terraform/` folder.
+The content of the `.tfvars` file should look something similar to:

 ```yaml
 osrs_usernames = ["osrs_user1", "osrs_user2"]  # List of the OSRS users to track progress